fwmiller/roadrunner64/README.md

 # Roadrunner64

-This operating system image runs on a 64-bit x86_64 QEMU virtual machine.
-The system will dump some output and then present the user with a simple echo command line.
-You can type anything and it will be echo'd back to you.
-It uses simple UART access to send and receive characters from the user.

-The kernel is single-threaded and boots the virtual processor into 64-bit long mode with a flat memory model and no memory protection.
+Roadrunner64 is a 64-bit operating system.
+It runs on Intel 64-bit machines in 64-bit long mode.
+The kernel is single-threaded and boots the processor into 64-bit long mode with a flat memory model and no virtual addressing or memory protection.
+There is support for a simple command line interface.

 An ATA driver has been added for access to the QEMU virtual machine image as the primary hard drive.
 You should see the storage devices connected